-- Select floor and base materials based on a minimum maintenance requirements and durability. - 2.
+- 1. Select floor and base materials based on a minimum maintenance requirements and durability. - 2.
 Provide a hard surface flooring material in process areas.
-Provide bases of suitable material and height to protect wall finishes. - Locker rooms, washrooms and shower areas: Ceramic tile as floor and base finish in washroom areas. - 4.
+Provide bases of suitable material and height to protect wall finishes. - 3.
+Locker rooms, washrooms and shower areas: Ceramic tile as floor and base finish in washroom areas. - 4.
 Design floors, ramps, and steps with non-slip finishes.
 Provide abrasive nosing inserts. - 5.
-Provide anti-slip finish in areas where the floors may be slippery, such as polymer preparation rooms.
+Access ramps shall be designed to have a maximum slope of ≤5% to ensure safe access for mobile maintenance equipment. - 6.
+Provide anti-slip finish in areas where the floors may be slippery, such as polymer preparation rooms. - 7.
+Provide floor slopes to drains in areas where process cleanup and hosedown may be required.